Animatronics

 Head tracking cannon on Instructables.

-This was a big project!
-My friend Greg from the Replica Prop Forum wanted to add animatronics to his Iron Man MkIII fiberglass suit so we went all out.
-After considering several options I built an Arduino based system using RFID tags in the gloves to trigger the shoulder rocket pods, hip pods, forearm missile, back flaps and helmet.
+This was a big project.
+My friend Greg from the Replica Prop Forum wanted to add animatronics to his Iron Man MkIII fiberglass suit (purchased from another RPF member) so we went all out.
+After considering several options I built an Arduino based system using RFID tags in the gloves to trigger the shoulder rocket pods, hip flare pods, forearm missile, back flaps and helmet.
 The helmet has wireless control via XBee radios.
 The boots light up and make sound while walking by using a PIR sensor in the boot to trigger the effect.

-This was built in 2013 and of course knowing what I now know I’d do things quite a bit different- the technology has changed drastically since then.
-As far as I’m aware this was the very first full animatronic fan made Iron Man suit.
+Given the time that this was built and of course knowing what I know now I’d do things quite a bit different- the technology has changed drastically since back then.
+It definitely looks a bit sketchy today.
+As far as I’m aware this was one of the very first full animatronic fan made Iron Man suits.
+The photos show the suit during installation of the animatronics- it was to get a refit and new paint job after work was done.

 There is a complete build tutorial on Instructables and Hackaday.